lanangwisana/lanangwisana/README.md

 ### 📝 About Me

 I am a dedicated **Developer** focused on building scalable digital solutions.
-With hands-on experience in tech startups and competitive environments, I specialize in creating end-to-end web applications—balancing high-performance **Back-end** logic with seamless **Front-end** interfaces.
+With hands-on experience in tech startups and competitive environments, I specialize in creating end-to-end web applications - balancing high-performance **Back-end** logic with seamless **Front-end** interfaces.

 Currently, I am focused on integrating **Machine Learning** workflows into software development to build more intelligent, data-driven systems.